khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Motherboards

-So with motherboards the main thing to keep in mind is what controller your sytem is running, specificaly:
+So with motherboards, the main thing to keep in mind is what controller your system is running, specifically:

 * Networking Interface Controller (Ethernet)
 * Audio Interface Controller